Skip to content

 Grilled Strip Loin

 Dinner was good.
 Jay had the Chicken Bastela and the Clam Chowder.
 I opted to skip the soup/salad course.
 My fish was cooked properly and not dry.
-Both Jay and Georgia love Crème Brûlée and had the Kahlua Crème Brûlée from the Let the Magic Begin Dessert Menu.
+Both Jay and Georgia love Crème Brûlée and had the Kahlua Crème Brûlée from the Let the Magic Begin Menu.
 I had the Warm Sticky Fig and Pecan pudding, which was very good

 Warm Sticky Fig and Pecan Pudding from the Let the Magic Begin Menu Disney Magic Transatlantic cruise